IndigoNakamoto/Litecoin-Knowledge-Hub/README.md

 **Target Users/Audience:** Litecoin users (novice and experienced), Cryptocurrency enthusiasts, Developers building on Litecoin, Potential adopters seeking reliable information about Litecoin’s features, transactions, or market trends.

 ## Project Status
 The project has successfully completed the **Core RAG Pipeline Implementation** (Milestone 3).
-The core RAG pipeline is now functional, capable of ingesting data from multiple sources, retrieving relevant information, and generating answers with source attribution.

 The project is currently focused on **Milestone 4: MVP Feature 1 Implementation (Litecoin Basics & FAQ)**.
+The backend and data ingestion pipeline for this milestone are **complete and validated**.
+The current focus is on developing the frontend chat interface and integrating it with the backend API.

 ## Key Features